 Understanding PTSD: When the Past Won’t Stay in the Past

 But there is hope.
-PTSD is not a life sentence, and with the right treatment, many people find healing, peace, and a way forward.
+PTSD is not a life sentence.
+With the right treatment, many people find healing, peace, and a real way forward.
+I've seen it happen in my therapy room, again and again.
+So let's talk through what PTSD actually is, why it works the way it does, and what genuine recovery looks like.

 PTSD is a psychological condition that develops in response to experiencing or witnessing a traumatic event.
-Not everyone who goes through trauma develops PTSD, but for some, the nervous system gets “stuck” in survival mode, unable to properly process or store the traumatic memory.
+Not everyone who goes through trauma develops PTSD, and that's an important point.
+Two people can live through the same event and respond completely differently.
+It's not a weakness or a character flaw.
+It's about how the nervous system processed (or couldn't process) the experience at the time.

 Symptoms of PTSD